foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 An unfamiliar ceiling
 Groping blindly are you there
 An unfamiliar ceiling
-The air is thick with life preserved
+The air is still with life preserved
 An unfamiliar ceiling
 Smother me to dull the screams
 An unfamiliar ceiling